atamalu/atamalu.github.io/README.md

 # Project Directory

-These are some projects that I have done independently or for consultant work.
+These are some projects that I have done independently or for consulting work.
 This page aims to summarize previous projects and link to them to show some of my skillsets in statistics and data science.
 Everything here was written in R unless indicated otherwise.

 # Statistics